Guide to Rouen

 Rouen is one of France’s most delightful cities, with its half-timbered houses, cobbled streets and Gothic spires, and history around every corner.

-Rouen, the historic capital of Normandy
+Rouen, France - the historic capital of Normandy

 Rouen is the capital of the Normandy region.
 It has been devastated by fires, ravaged by plagues and torn apart by wars, yet always to be rebuilt.
 Rouen remains the jewel in Normandy’s crown.